-Polyester is a high temperature fibre, and it does melt at some point, however the melting temperature is 50 degrees higher than the ignition point of cotton.
+Polyester is a high-temperature fiber, and it does melt at some point, however, the melting temperature is 50 degrees higher than the ignition point of cotton.
 Yes, you heard that right.
 The cotton threads would have had to burst into flames before the polyester threads started melting.
 This story has to be completely made up.
-I know a few people who know people who have melted threads, but no one could give me proof, and there is always a chance that it was some super cheap thread which might melt.
+I know a few people who know people who have melted threads, but no one could give me proof, and there is always a chance that it was some super cheap thread that might melt.

 They Don’t Fit Needles!

 For some reason I’m yet to work out, the strands of thread in the Chinese variants are slightly thicker.
 This goes for both the CXC and generic threads.
 However, they are only slightly bigger.
 Increase the needle size by one, and you’re sorted!